typescript-eslint/performance/README.md

 </details>

-Hyperfine measurements show a ~0.5-2.5% improvement in lint time:
+Hyperfine measurements with `--runs 50` show a ~0.5-2.5% improvement in lint time:

 | Variant  | Measurement       | User Time |
 | -------- | ----------------- | --------- |